- COVID-19 Member Support Program

 COVID-19 Member Support Program

-Defence Health has introduced the COVID-19 Support Program to help members during this pandemic.
+Defence Health introduced the COVID-19 Member Support Program in March 2020 to help members during the coronavirus pandemic.

-- Members who have already paid their excess in the current financial year, and had another planned hospital admission between 1 March and 30 June 2020 that has now been moved due to COVID-19 into the next financial year, will not be charged an excess in the next financial year for the delayed admission(s).
-Members in this situation need to call us to ensure no excess charge is applied (1800 335 425).
+- Waiving the excess for members who paid their hospital excess in 2020–21, and had further hospital treatment postponed between 27 May and 30 June 2021 due to COVID restrictions.
+When that postponed treatment occurs in 2021–22, you will not be asked to pay the excess again.
+Affected members should call us to ensure the hospital excess is not applied (1800 335 425).
 Please note, the excess will still apply to any other admissions that were not delayed as a result of COVID-19.

 I have hospital cover; will I be covered if I need to get treated for COVID-19 in a private hospital?

 Yes, we continue to extend private hospital treatment for COVID-19 treatment to all our members with hospital cover.
 We’re also covering hospital treatment resulting from an adverse reaction or side-effect to a COVID-19 vaccine.

 If applicable, your excess will still apply on a hospital admission.

 Why do I need my private hospital cover?

 The waiting time for patients in public hospitals has blown out during the pandemic.
 Your private hospital cover gives you greater control over the timing of elective surgery and gives you the choice of doctor for your treatment.

 As the elective surgery waiting list has extended, an additional 245,000 Australians took out private hospital cover in the 12 months to June 2021.
 (Source: APRA quarterly statistics June 2021).

 The Medicare Levy Surcharge and Lifetime Health Cover loading may apply to you if you choose to drop your hospital insurance.
 And to avoid waiting periods in the future, you need to maintain your hospital cover.